 While Lottie supports text rendering, it is hard (and not to mention time consuming) for any engineer to go through the code to update text in animations.
 This is one of the main reasons as to why we don’t tend to see much use of editable text on Lottie.

 But thankfully, we’ve made it super easy for you to pick a text layer and edit its copy.
-Just one note, for this to work please do make sure the animations are exported with text data instead of glyphs (you can do this when exporting your animation with Bodymovin: go to the settings of the composition you want to export and uncheck the glyphs option).
+Just one note, for this to work please do make sure the animations are exported with text data instead of glyphs (you can do this when exporting your animation: go to the settings of the composition you want to export and uncheck the glyphs option).

 We were so stoked to see Telegram releasing their animated stickers powered by Lottie, that we created a tool to test their stickers online.
 We even open-sourced our TGSKit to play Telegram stickers on the web.